ethereum/populus/docs/chain.introduction.rst

 * ``temp``

     Runs a blockchain backed by the go-ethereum ``geth`` client.
-This chain will use a temporary directory for it's chain data which will be cleaned up and removed when the chain shuts down.
+This chain will use a temporary directory for its chain data which will be cleaned up and removed when the chain shuts down.